uhwot/telegram-remix-bot/README.md

 - `URL`: The URL your webhook should connect to.

+- `GROUP_ID` (optional): The ID of the group where the bot should run.
+If not set, the bot will work in all groups.

 2. Move to the bot directory (hint: cd)

 3. Install the dependencies: